 The FIFDH team offers three different programmes for schools:

-• During the Festival: FIFDH organises 12 screenings spread over five days on themes linked to human rights.
-The 2024 edition welcomed more than 1,000 pupils from Secondary I and II classes, and tackled issues such as ecology, migration, women’s* and LGBTIQ+ rights, artificial intelligence and data protection.
-Are you a teacher‧e and would like to bring your class to the 2025 edition?
-You can register from January 2025.
+- During the Festival: FIFDH organises 12 screenings spread over five days on themes linked to human rights.
+The 2024 edition welcomed more than 1,000 pupils from Secondary I and II classes and tackled issues such as ecology, migration, women’s* and LGBTIQ+ rights, artificial intelligence, and data protection.
+Are you a teacher?
+Would you like to take your class to the Festival?
+You can register your class at the beginning of each year.

-• In classes: the new online FIFDH platform allows films to be viewed free of charge and independently throughout French-speaking Switzerland.
-Around twenty films accompanied by ad hoc teaching material (teaching sheet, filmed introduction and thematic discussion) are made available to teachers‧es and students.
-Are you a teacher‧e who would like to screen a Festival film in your class?
-Discover the schools platform.
+- In classes: the new online FIFDH platform allows films to be viewed free of charge and independently throughout French-speaking Switzerland.
+Around twenty films accompanied by ad hoc teaching material (teaching sheets, filmed introductions, and thematic discussions) are made available to teachers and students.
+Are you a teacher?
+Would like to screen a FIFDH film in your class?
+Discover the school’s platform.